cran/supportR/README.md

   lower) of a symmetric data object by replacing with NAs.
 Also allows user to specify whether to keep or also drop the diagonal

+- **`name_vec`**: Creates a named vector of specified contents and names.
+Useful when creating named vectors that are too long to create manually or when creating the vector and then naming it is cumbersome

 - **`array_melt`**: “Flattens” an array of dimensions X, Y, and Z into a dataframe containing columns `x`, `y`, `z`, and `value` where `value` is whatever was stored in the array at those coordinates